Class Generator

 The iterator function is applied the last four items generated to produce the next one.
 The first four elements are provided by the caller.
 For example,

-Iterate(0, 0, 0, 1, (x, y, z, w) => x + y + w + z);
+Iterate(0, 0, 0, 1, (x, y, z, w) => x + y + w + z); make a generator that produces the Tetranacci numbers.

 Exceptions